ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 As a result, the value of `i` will get closer and closer to `1`, but it will never be equal to `1` exactly.
 This means that the loop will run indefinitely.

-## 49 - What is the ouput of this code, and why?
+## 49 - What is the output of this code, and why?

 ```Python
 import datetime